How To Peel Eggs Without Shell Sticking (Shell Slips Right Off)

 cracked eggshell but membrane intact

-You’ll simply take your hard-boiled egg after it cools and roll it gently but firmly between the palm of your hand and a flat, hard surface, e.g., kitchen table, cutting board.
+You’ll simply take your hard-boiled egg after it cools and roll it gently but firmly between the palm of your hand and a flat, hard surface, e.g., a kitchen table, or cutting board.
 As you roll, apply a little bit of pressure and thoroughly make a bunch of small little cracks in the eggshell.

 When you’re done, the shell should look like it has a million little cracks all over it, at which time you can proceed to peel!